Searching from Area to Point: A Hierarchical Framework for Semantic-Geometric Combined Feature Matching: Results

-\textit{2) Indoor Results.} The pose AUC results in indoor scene are summarised in Tab. \ref{tab_PAUC_SN} and Tab. \ref{tab_PAUC_ST}.
-It is evident that our method significantly improves performance across all baselines, attributable to both enhanced matching accuracy and the even matching distribution.
-Particularly noteworthy is the impressive precision improvement achieved on the challenging MatterPort3D dataset, underscoring the superiority of our method in tackling difficult matching scenarios.
+\textit{2) Indoor Results.} The pose AUC results in indoor scene are summarised in Tab.~\ref{tab_PAUC_SN} and Tab.~\ref{tab_PAUC_ST}.
+In Tab.~\ref{tab_PAUC_SN}, it can be seen that our method consistently improves performance \textbf{across all point matching baselines}, indicating the versatility of our approach.
+The impressive precision improvement achieved on the challenging MatterPort3D dataset underscores the ability of our method in tackling difficult matching scenarios.
 Furthermore, similar to the point matching experiment, higher semantic precision leads to improved geometry estimation.
-The recent SEEM is able to offer enough accurate semantic prior for our method, even it is trained with COCO \cite{COCO} labels.
-Additionally, in Table \ref{tab_PAUC_ST}, we compare our method with other leading matching approaches on the standard ScanNet-1500 benchmark.
-Since this benchmark lacks semantic labels, we employ {SEEM-L} to perform semantic segmentation for our method. {In this experiment, we further combine SGAM with a dense matching method, DKM~\cite{dkm}, whose performance is also significantly boosted by our approach.} The results demonstrate that our method outperforms other approaches by a considerable margin, achieving the highest accuracy and highlighting its effectiveness in practical applications. {In particular, there is another two-stage matching method similar to our method, MKPC~\cite{MKPC}, which achieves co-visible area to match by stage-one point matching.
-However, its accuracy gains for the baseline is very limited.
-This limitation may be attributed to the fact that MKPC can only achieve single area match for each pair of images.
+The recent SEEM is able to offer enough accurate semantic prior for our method, even hand-crafted feature-based method is applied in SGAM.
+Additionally, in Table~\ref{tab_PAUC_ST}, we compare SGAM with other leading approaches on ScanNet1500 benchmark.
+The results demonstrate that our method boosts all the baselines by a considerable margin, achieving the highest accuracy. {Meanwhile, the co-visible area estimation method, MKPC~\cite{MKPC}, achieves very limited improvement for the sparse baseline, compared to ours (\eg $16.18_{-0.12\%}$ vs. $17.33_{+6.98\%}$).
+This may be interpreted as MKPC can only achieve single area match for each pair of images.
 Moreover, its area matching accuracy is dependent on precise point matching, which is challenging to achieve in complex indoor scenes.
-In contrast, SGAM is particularly well-suited for indoor scenes due to their abundance of semantic information, making it more effective in this context. }
+In contrast, SGAM is particularly well-suited for indoor scenes due to the abundance of semantic information, making it more effective to reduce redundant computation and improve the accuracy. }